 Joel Puckett has audiences and the press buzzing.
 Following the premiere of his opera, “The FIX” at Minnesota Opera, Parterre Box wrote, “Puckett should be a household name” and after a performance by The Crossing, the Philadelphia Inquirer’s David Patrick Stearns wrote, “if the name Joel Puckett isn’t etched into your brain, it should be.”

-Joel Puckett is one of the most performed composers in America.
-Hailed as "visionary" (Washington Post) and "an astonishingly original voice" (Philadelphia Inquirer), his music has been performed by the leading artists of our day and is consistently recognized by organizations such as the American Composers Forum, BMI, Chorus America, National Public Radio, and the American Bandmasters Association.
+Hailed as “visionary” (Washington Post) and “an astonishingly original voice” (Philadelphia Inquirer), his music is performed by the leading artists of our day and is consistently recognized by organizations such as the American Composers Forum, BMI, Chorus America, National Public Radio, and the American Bandmasters Association.

 Puckett’s music attracts diverse performers and listeners through its emotional energy and commitment.
 Melding tradition with innovation, his distinctive style grows from his power to create transcendent experiences using charismatic musical language.